Mooling0602/PluginCatalogue/full.md

 - Plugin ID: `hibernate_r`
 - Plugin Name: HibernateR
-- Version: 0.1.0
+- Version: 1.2.0
-  - Metadata version: 1.1.0
+  - Metadata version: 1.2.0
-  - Release version: 0.1.0
+  - Release version: 1.2.0
 - Total downloads: 90
 - Authors: [HIM049](https://github.com/HIM049), [sout_Nantang](https://github.com/sout233)
 - Repository: https://github.com/HIM049/MCDR_HibernateR
 - Repository plugin page: https://github.com/HIM049/MCDR_HibernateR/tree/master
 - Labels: [`Management`](/labels/management/readme.md)
-- Description: 一个MCDReforged插件，可以根据服务器内玩家情况自动开启或关闭服务器
+- Description: A MCDReforged plugin.
+When there are no player in the server, the plugin can make it shutdown.
+And if someone want to visit the server, the plugin can make the server start again.

 ### Dependencies